 At the Center: Change in the World

-FCCP works to transform our democracy into one that is representative and well-functioning, where all people are inspired to participate.
-We center our work on supporting marginalized communities, whose voices are most often left out of decision-making processes that affect their lives.
-Our members support these communities to build collective power and agency to overcome current and historical barriers to their participation.
+FCCP works to transform our democracy into one that is representative and well-functioning and centers impacted communities whose voices are most often left out of critical democratic decision-making processes that affect their lives.
+Our members support these communities building collective power and agency to overcome current and historical barriers to their participation.

 The three pillars of change we seek – community power, a culture of participation, and equitable open democracy – reinforce each other and set the conditions for a more just society.